 After returning home, a senior may struggle with daily activities.
 Signs include difficulty managing medications, changes in mobility, increased forgetfulness, poor personal hygiene, unintentional weight loss, or trouble keeping up with household tasks.
 If they seem fatigued, disoriented, or are at risk of falling, additional assistance can help ensure their safety and well-being.

-Contact a Visiting Angels office near you to learn more about the Ready, Set, Go Home program.
+Contact a Senior Home Care by Angels office near you to learn more about the Ready, Set, Go Home program.
 Request a free home care consultation today.